 Afterward, during the cleaning process, the oral surgeon contours the tooth’s interior for the subsequent filling.
-Your dentist cements in a rubbery biocompatible material called gutta-percha to fill the void in your tooth.
+Your dentist cement in a rubbery biocompatible material called gutta-percha to fill the void in your tooth.
 He uses a temporary filling to close the top of the tooth until you return to complete the restoration with a dental crown.
 If your tooth is too weak to secure the crown, he may insert a post inside the tooth for added support.

 As with any modern medical treatment, you’re probably wondering, “How much does a root canal cost?”
 And as with most medical procedures, the answer is, “It depends.”
 Factors that affect the cost of a root canal treatment include:

 Most dental insurance covers at least some of the treatment cost, and Stamford Dental Arts offers flexible financing options.
 Do not avoid root canal therapy due to money constraints.
 You risk losing your tooth and more serious complications.